 After I got my first Kindle (or e-book reader) I thought there was no going back to reading books in print.
 However, over the last year I have found myself picking up hard copies of books I love to re-read over and over again, or books that are part of my undergraduate research lab book club.
 And, although, I love the ability to download a book on my Kindle in just a few seconds, I have to admit there is something nice about the feel of a book and the turning of the pages as you read.
-In fact, a recent study has some empirical evidence to perhaps back why reading in print may fell more satisfying.
-Parents in the study were asked to read stories to their toddlers using print books or electronic books.
+In fact, a recent study has some empirical evidence to perhaps back why reading in print may feel more satisfying.
+Parents were asked to read stories to their toddlers using print or electronic books.
 When children were read print books by their parents there was more conversation about the story.
-What were the characters doing, where were the story taking place, and so on.
-In contrast, the e-books didn’t seem to evoke the same excitement.
+What were the characters doing, where was the story taking place, and so on.
+In contrast, the e-books didn’t seem to evoke the same story excitement.
 In a way, print books may lead us to want to engage more with others.
 One reason (and I am speculating here) is that the tangibleness of a book suggests shared experience.